 God explicitly promises abundant personal peace to those who trust Him enough to courageously obey His commands (Leviticus 26, Romans 2:10, Galatians 6:15).
 All that combined makes it tough not to conclude that Christians are straight-up commanded be courageous people (Joshua 1:6-9).

 Overcoming fear is not about white-knuckling it through the scary stuff of life.
-Nor, is it about pretending everything is okay when it’s clearly not.
-Overcoming fear is about doing what’s right and trusting God for the outcome.
-When we choose to trust God He not only makes us braver than we naturally are, He also blesses our bravery by using us to bring about change in the world.
-Following are four areas we could all be a little bit more courageous in order to bring about much needed change:
+Nor, is it about pretending everything is okay when it’s clearly not okay.
+Overcoming fear is about doing what’s right in the face of fear or potentially uncomfortable consequences and trusting God with the outcome.
+When we choose to trust God He not only makes us braver than we naturally are, He also blesses our bravery by making us braver AND by using us to bring about change in the world.
+Following are four areas we all probably need a little more courage in order to bring about much needed change:

 Saying what needs to be said-

 Life is full of situations where God clearly calls His people to speak up for what we know is right, just and true.
 These moments pop up with children, spouses, friends and those we interact with on a regular basis.
 Anything hard should be said with a generous measure of compassion and grace (Colossians 4:5-6, Ephesians 4:15).
 However, it is critical we understand that choosing not to speak truth, especially hard truth always comes at a substantial price.
-Our culture is the way it is, partly because good people have chosen to keep their mouths shut rather than run the risk of offending others.
-I cannot help but wonder what the world would look like if more of us had the courage to challenge wrong thinking when it first began taking root in the lives of people we know rather than waiting until bad ideas and wrong thinking became endemically entrenched throughout the culture (Galatians 5:9).
+Our culture is the way it is, partly because good people have chosen to keep their mouths shut rather than run the risk of offending others or being ostracized by “the cool people”.
+I cannot help but wonder what the world would look like if more of us had the courage to challenge wrong thinking when it first began taking root in the lives of people we know and love rather than waiting until bad ideas and wrong thinking became endemically entrenched throughout the culture (Galatians 5:9).

 Living the way God calls us to live-